 Where You'll Study

-The CIEE Study Center in Paris, known as the Paris Center for Critical Studies, is located on the rue du Sentier in the lively, central Sentier neighborhood in the 2nd arrondissement.
+The CIEE Study Center in Paris is located on the rue du Sentier in the lively, central Sentier neighborhood in the 2nd arrondissement.
 It is less than a minute from the Grands Boulevards—a 10-minute walk to the Palais Royal, a 15-minute walk to the Louvre, and a 15-minute walk to the Opéra Garnier.

 The CIEE Study Center is located in a beautifully renovated Sevillano palace built in 1725.
 It is centrally located close to the Puerta de la Carne and about 10 minutes by foot from the main Universidad de Sevilla building (the Tabacalera).
 CIEE student services and CIEE administration are housed here.
 In addition, CIEE professors have offices in the CIEE Study Center, so that students may speak with them privately about issues related to their progress in class.

 Housing & Meals